For daily wit & wisdom, sign up for the Almanac newsletter.

 (Note: This is a reprint of Bob’s letter on Cosmic Gratitude.)

-It would be nice to hold a Thanksgiving star party, where we astronomers could rattle off their own special reasons to be thankful.
+It would be nice to hold a Thanksgiving star party, where we astronomers could rattle off our own special reasons to be thankful.
 I’ll go first.

 As we look out towards space, let’s not forget the Earth itself, our remarkable life-bearing—as well as life-protecting—home.
 We are thankful.